Bod9001/DockerFileForAMDAIWin/README.md

 memory=50GB
 swap=50GB
 ```
+and then  Restart wsl with this in Windows terminal wsl --shutdown
+then docker desktop should prompt to restart wsl and you allow it to do  so

 ## How to steps for automatic1111

 now, open a terminal in /wsl_2_rocm_docker_win and run docker file (if you haven't Built it already)